-John Andrew Welden, 28, pictured with Remee Lee, 26.
+John Andrew Welden, 28, pictured with Remee Jo Lee, 26.
+Welden was convicted of secretly giving Lee, who was pregnant, a pill that caused her to miscarry.
 (Courtesy Gil Sanchez Valencia)

 Tampa, FL -- We're now hearing from the parents of the Bay area woman who says her boyfriend switched her prescription and secretly gave her an abortion pill to end their pregnancy.

 Edward and Rosa Lee met with reporters outside the family's attorney's office in Tampa to speak about this sad, shocking story.

 They say their 26-year-old daughter Remee is struggling after losing her 6-week-old embryo, but is holding up.

 Their attorney, Gil Sanchez, added they are suspending their civil suit to allow the criminal aspect of the investigation to move forward.
 Eventually though, he says the Lees will seek compensation for their emotional distress.